-A final issue is time.
+The final issue is time.
 For the most part, selling gold is fast.
 But, if you want to get the most for your piece, you’ll want to compare offers from multiple dealers.
-This can take longer, especially for places where you need to ship your jewelry in first.
+This can take longer, especially for places where you need to ship your jewelry first.

 Other Angles to Consider

 Selling your own gold might be great for a little extra cash.
 But, the idea isn’t a sustainable way to earn.
 That being said, there are some other options that relate to selling your gold.
 Some of these may be more appealing.